PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 LUCAS, João Pedro Toledo Tricoli.
 DETERMINANTS OF CRIME IN BRAZILIAN SOUTHEAST: APPLICATION OF SPATIAL ECONOMETRIC TECHNIQUES.
 2023.
 Undergraduate Thesis.
 School of Economics, Center for Economics and Business, Pontifical Catholic University of Campinas, Campinas, 2023.

 Several fields of knowledge delve into the determinants of criminality, aiming to understand "how" and "why" individuals commit crimes.
 This study seeks to analyze the determinants of crime in the southeastern region of Brazil by means of spatial econometric techniques based on the theoretical framework of crime economics and Exploratory Spatial Data Analysis (ESDA).
-The Spatial Lag (SAR) model was applied to the homicide rate (per 100,000 people) in 2010, smoothed by empirical Bayesian methodology, at the municipal level and across socio-economic variable groups encompassing inequality, predisposition of young men, family instability, education, urbanization, and risk.
+The Spatial Lag (SAR) model was applied to the homicide rate (per 100,000 people) in 2010, smoothed by empirical Bayesian methodology, at the municipal level and across socioeconomic variable groups encompassing inequality, predisposition of young men, family instability, education, urbanization, and risk.
 Including the spatial component does not validate the significance found in the simple linear model for variables such as inequality and young men's predisposition to crime.
 Conversely, it highlights the positive impact of education, family stability, urbanization, the unemployment rate, and apprehension risk in metropolitan regions.
 It is worth noting the presence of high crime clusters in Rio de Janeiro and Espírito Santo and low crime clusters in the regions of Minas Gerais and São Paulo.
 In summary, policies aimed at reducing inequalities, promoting education, strengthening family stability, investing in security, and creating job opportunities have the potential to have positive impacts on reducing homicide rates.

 **Keywords:** Economics of Crime; Spatial Econometrics; Spatial Exploratory Data Analysis; Brazilian Southeast.